 Healthcare was undoubtedly the industry most affected by the COVID-19 pandemic.
 Hospitals, health systems, physician practices and other medical groups faced numerous financial and operational challenges.
 Patient volume fell by an average of 60 percent, emergency department (ED) visits declined 42 percent and outpatient services were down 7.2 percent.

 In addition to markedly increasing their use of telehealth, healthcare providers across the United States were required to comply with various state-level COVID-19 executive orders for medical and surgical procedures.
 They had to allow for additional time to sanitize facilities between patients, reduce the number of patients in waiting rooms and other clinical areas, screen patients and staff members for COVID-19 exposure, adhere to social distancing guidelines when possible and prioritize scheduling of at-risk patients.

 By January 2021, only 25 percent of physician practices experienced their patient volume return to a pre-COVID level.
 At the height of the pandemic, roughly half (48 percent) of physician practices had to furlough staff, and 22 percent were forced to permanently lay off some employees.
-Many medical groups able to keep a majority of their staff members employed experienced questionable financial sustainability.
+Many medical groups are able to keep a majority of their staff members employed and experienced questionable financial sustainability.

 Loan Forgiveness and Credit For Qualified Wages Paid

 Late in December of 2020, the U.S. government enacted the Consolidated Appropriations Act, 2021 (CAA), which is composed of 32 Divisions.
 Notable business and individual taxpayer-related provisions are located in Division EE, also known as the Taxpayer Certainty and Disaster Tax Relief Act of 2020.